 International Buddy Program

-The International Buddy Program originated in the International Center as a student mentor program designed to help international students who are attending the University of San Diego ease into student life and to keep USD students connected with their international experience.
-This program is committed to pairing international students with an experienced and committed USD student who can help them adjust to living in a new city, and to meet, mix with, and learn from other USD students.
+The International Buddy Program originated in the International Center as a student mentor program designed to help international students who are attending the University of San Diego ease into student life.
+This program is committed to pairing international students with a committed, domestic USD student who can help them adjust to living in a new city and connect them with local students.
 The goal of the International Buddy Program is to enrich the international student’s experience abroad and to create a truly global community.

 If you wish to request a Buddy, please contact the USD International Buddy Program.